pydantic/pydantic/docs/usage/errors.md

 ## Invalid annotated type {#invalid_annotated_type}

-This error is raised when annotation cannot annotated the type.
+This error is raised when an annotation cannot annotate a type.

 ```py test="skip" lint="skip" upgrade="skip"
 from typing_extensions import Annotated